-My original plan, when we were putting together this whole excursion to Bangladesh, was to get to Dhaka for our visit, preferably before the protests and political violence escalated and locked everything down, and then fly back to Hawaii, switch my bags out, and fly to Florida for the Princess Half Marathon.
+My original plan, when we were putting together this whole excursion to Bangladesh, was to get to Dhaka for our visit and then fly back to Hawaii, switch my bags out, and fly to Florida to meet up with Scott and our friend Sarah for the Princess Half Marathon.

-I’d signed up for the half marathon with one of our good friends way before this trip hit the horizon.
+I’d signed up for the half marathon way before this trip hit the horizon.
 I didn’t worry about it, because originally the trip was supposed to take place in January.
-Election issues shoved it into February, but it wasn’t going to be a big deal – I still thought I’d have plenty of time to get back.
+Bangladesh’s election issues, protests, and the threat risk to the work we were going to do shoved the trip into February, but it wasn’t going to be a big deal – I still thought I’d have plenty of time to get back.

 That was before sandstorms hit Dhaka.